Do Good

 Nonprofit Sarah’s Circle is committed to ending homelessness among female-identifying Chicagoans.
 They’re regularly looking for new individuals and groups to help keep their programs and services running smoothly.
 Individuals can sign up for program support, kitchen support or leading workshops for those at Sarah’s Circle.
 Find out more ways to get involved and apply to volunteer now on the nonprofit’s website.

 Audubon Great Lakes, Chicago’s regional branch of the National Audubon Society, manages conservation work to protect and improve crucial habitats for local and migratory birds.
-They’re accepting new volunteers to help collect data to improve conservation policy, management and practices.
 Learn more about the different ways to get involved on their website.

 Brave Space Alliance (the first Black-led, trans-led nonprofit LGBTQ+ center serving the South Side) is constantly looking for new volunteers to help provide meaningful services to the community, primarily needed for their Community Pantry and The Dignity Suite.
 New volunteers can express their interest by filling out a form located on the organization’s website.

 National organization Minds Matter supports low-income students by providing resources to help them gain acceptance to colleges and universities.
 They’re looking for volunteers to help out at their Chicago branch as mentors or tutors, or on one of their internal teams.
-Learn more or apply to become a volunteer on their website.
+Learn more and express your interest in volunteering on their website.

 Horizons for Youth is a community-rooted nonprofit organization supporting more than 200 children with academic achievement across 44 Chicago neighborhoods.
-They currently have several ways to volunteer: mentoring, tutoring, corporate engagement or joining their Young Professionals Board.
+They currently have several ways to volunteer: mentoring, tutoring, corporate engagement or joining their Associate Board.
 Learn more about each opportunity and apply to get involved online here.

 The Chicago History Museum is accepting new volunteer applications on an ongoing basis, with a minimum commitment of six months with one volunteer shift a week.
 Volunteers can expect to primarily help with museum visitors and front-facing tasks, but behind-the-scenes tasks are sometimes available.
 Learn more and submit an application here; museum staff will contact applicants as positions open.